Eronred/Short-cut-for-your-App/README.md

 Thats it! you will see this result;
 ![google-app-shortcuts-4-840x560](https://user-images.githubusercontent.com/43992376/72807253-08cadf80-3c68-11ea-9a85-6cbba1fea3f2.jpg)

-Do not forget star, fork and follow :)
+Do not forget to give star, fork and follow :)

 Follow me on [instagram ](https://www.instagram.com/eronred/) for cooperation ;